Tori Huster: Florida State Seminoles

-Club
+Club career

-W-League
+USL W-League

 Huster played for the Boston Renegades of the American W-League during the summer of 2008 and 2009.
 She also played for the W-League's Colorado Rush during the summer of 2010.

 Western New York Flash

 Out of Florida State University Huster was selected in the second round (8th overall) by the Western New York Flash in the 2012 WPS Draft.
 The Flash joined the WPSL-Elite in 2012 and continued its winning ways.
 The team won its third league title (all in different leagues) with another penalty kick decision.
 After finishing the regular season 9–3–2, the Flash earned the second seed in the WPSL-E playoffs and went on to defeat the Chicago Red Stars 1–1 (4–2 PKs) to win the 2012 WPSL-Elite National Championship.

 Newcastle Jets

 Huster signed with the Newcastle Jets in the Australian W-League for the 2012–13 season.
 She scored her first goal for the Jets during a 3–3 draw against Sydney FC on October 21, 2012.
 She started in all 12 of her appearances for the squad and scored four goals.